electron-userland/electron-webpack/docs/en/modifying-webpack-configurations.md

 ### Use Case

-Let's say you would like the `css-loader` to treat everything as [CSS modules](https://github.com/webpack-contrib/css-loader#modules) and implicitly convert all classnames to hashed variants, unless you defined them as `:global` explicitly.
+Let's say you would like the `css-loader` to treat everything as [CSS modules](https://github.com/webpack-contrib/css-loader#modules) and implicitly convert all class names to hashed variants, unless you defined them as `:global` explicitly.

 First, configure `electron-webpack` to use your custom config file.